Srilekha25/Srilekha25.github.io-fakeOS/README.md

         1. Image Resizer
         2. Temperature Convertor
         3. Notepad
--   Enabled dragability for the forms.
 -   Menu contains a flex with content inside it.
 -   Apps are able to contain text, an image and a form.

 ### JavaScript

 -   Js code is put into separate files
--   Your icons and menu are added event listeners for the click event
+-   The icons and menu are added event listeners for the click event

 ### Github